Physician Assisted Suicide (PAS)

 to allow it to be voted upon by his committee.
 In a

-surprise move, the Senate overruled Matsuura by voting to pull the bill out of
+surprise move, the Senate overruled Senator Matsuura by voting to pull the bill out of

 the Health Committee.
-HB 2487 was debated on 2002-MAY-2, but was defeated by a margin of one
+HB 2487 was debated on 2002-MAY-02, and was defeated the next day by a single

-to Life Committee was organized in 1972 to restrict or eliminate
+to Life Committee (NRLC) was organized in 1972 to restrict or eliminate

-2002-SEP-22: Belgium: A PAS law, "Termination of Life on Request and Assisted Suicide Act" that legalized PAS became effective.
+- 2002-SEP-22: Belgium: A federal law legalizing PAS, titled: "Termination of Life on Request and Assisted Suicide Act" became effective.

-General John Ashcroft had challenged Oregon's assisted suicide law in
+General John Ashcroft (R) challenged Oregon's assisted suicide law in

 the Ninth Circuit Court of Appeals.
 He argued that physicians who